yuetan031/yuetan031.github.io/_pages/about.md

 My research interests are in machine learning, federated learning, and reinforcement learning.
 I am particularly interested in developing communication-efficient federated learning algorithms to solve heterogeneous problems in real-world applications.

+<span style="color:red">I am on job market for a full-time research position this year.
+Please feel free to reach out if you have potential job opportunities.</span>

 News
 ------
 * 09/2023: One paper on handling test-time shifts in federated learning has been accepted to **NeurIPS 2023**.